Microsoft Teams Logo

 What is workplace automation?

-Workplace automation is the process of instructing software and/or hardware with network connections to create automated workflows.
+Workplace automation is the process of using software and network-connected hardware to create automated workflows.
 Press one button, multiple actions follow.
-It’s a bit like playing a game of digital dominos.
+It’s a bit like playing a game of digital dominos, or a Rube Goldberg machine for productivity.

-It’s often applied to repetitive tasks that would otherwise require multiple manual actions.
-A workplace example of this is an onboarding flow; HR need only enter a new joiner’s name within an automated system to trigger actions like having all onboarding documents emailed and meetings scheduled.
+Workplace automation is getting computers to do repetitive tasks that would otherwise require multiple manual actions.
+Take an onboarding flow, for example.
+HR need only enter a new hire’s name into an automated system to trigger actions and have all onboarding documents emailed, introductory meetings scheduled, and a welcome message posted on digital signage.

 Ethel and Lucy working in a chocolate factory in I Love Lucy